Let Us Be Your Partner in Recovery

 We believe in a whole-person approach that not only accounts for addiction but also the underlying environmental, genetic, and socioeconomic factors that drive it.
-Our dual-diagnosis treatment program is specifically designed to help those with co-occurring mental and behavioral health disorders, and we offer special alcohol and drug addiction treatment programs for college students, first responders, and others.
+Our dual-diagnosis treatment program is specifically designed to help those with co-occurring mental and behavioral health disorders, and we offer special substance addiction treatment programs for college students, first responders, and others.

-If you or someone you care about is struggling with fentanyl addiction in Burbank, Northridge, or the surrounding areas, contact our team today to learn how we can help.
+If you or someone you care about is struggling with fentanyl addiction in Northridge or the surrounding areas, contact our team today to learn how we can help.

 As with other drugs, the clearest sign of fentanyl addiction is physical and/or mental dependency on the drug.
 Generally speaking, a person has become dependent on a substance when they experience withdrawal symptoms when not using the substance.